-Sessional Hymn, in Tone VIII: Spec.
+Sessional Hymn of the venerable martyrs, in Tone VIII:

+Spec.
 Mel.: "Of the Wisdom ...":

 Taking the Cross of Christ upon your shoulders, O ye twenty-six blessed fathers, ye cleaved unto Him through ascetic endeavor; wherefore the enemy, hating your virtuous life, raised up against you the savage Latins, striving to weaken the steadfastness of your asceticism.
 Yet his machinations were set at naught when ye suffered most excellently.
-Pray ye to Christ God, that remission of transgressions be granted unto those who with love celebrate your holy memory.
+Pray ye to Christ God, that remission of sins be granted unto those who with love celebrate your holy memory.
 (Twice)